Goal 8: Policies, processes and practices

 Employment practice unions

-We recognise unions and labour rights for all staff and for consultation and negotiation on staffing issues.
+We recognise unions for all staff and for consultation and negotiation on staffing issues.

 In section 4.1 of our Policy and Procedure on Contracts of Employment document, we outline how we take part in ‘collective bargaining’ for all staff’s annual pay award, meaning we, along with most other universities and HE colleges ask UCEA to negotiate with the trade unions on our behalf.